cogentcore/core/goal/gosl/README.md

 atomicAdd(&PathGBuf[idx], val);
 ```

 This also unfortunately has the side-effect that you cannot do _non-atomic_ operations on atomic variables, as discussed extensively here: https://github.com/gpuweb/gpuweb/issues/2377  Gosl automatically detects the use of atomic functions on GPU variables, and tags them as atomic.
-However, while the rust `wgpu` package does not impose the non-atomic restriction, Google's `dawn / tint` do impose it, and that breaks the initial idea of storing strides  in the first few values of a tensor.

 ## Random numbers: slrand